GabrieleGiuseppini/Floating-Sandbox/How to Build a Ship.md

 - Yet another image provides the "ropes layer", which contains endpoints of ropes that are conveniently automatically completed by Floating Sandbox;
 - A final image provides the "texture layer", which is the image that is visible during the game.

+An advantage of using a separate electrical layer, for example, is that you may build a complex circuitry without having to also cramm the structure of the ship with weak materials such as cables and lamps.

 The only mandatory layer is the "structural layer", and this is the layer that Floating Sandbox implicitly assumes it's loading when importing a simple png.
 In order to work with multiple layers instead, you would craft a simple JSON file that specifies the names of the image files providing the individual layers.
 Also in this case the only mandatory layer is the "structural layer", with all the other layers being optional.